MariusVasie/Calculator/README.md

-# Odin Project
-# Foundations Course
 # Calculator project
+This is the final project from the Odin Project - Foundations Course It is an on-screen calculator that runs based on JavaScript, HTML, and CSS.